 Credit Hours: (3)

-The BBA capstone course focusing on how organizations achieve sustained success in a competitive global economy.
-Functional skills acquired in other business classes are integrated in making ethical strategic decisions and applying them to competitive positioning.
+The BBA capstone course focusing on how organizations achieve long-term success in a competitive global environment.
+Students will learn how the functional skills acquired in other business classes can be integrated with sound strategic principles to make ethical, strategic choices designed to make firms innovative, profitable and achieve growth goals.
 A business core requirement.

 Detailed Description of Content of Course